COVID19Upcome/Europe/overview.md

 </tbody>
 </table>

-For simplicity, we approximate the infectivity with two states: infective (I) and non-infective (N).
-Moreover, we decided that for being considered non-infective, the virus must drop under 100 cases
+For simplicity, we approximate the viral infectivity with only two states: infective (I) and non-infective (N).
+Moreover, we decided that for being considered non-infective, the virus must drop under 100 cases.

 We selected those periods because we find that contain main events.
 We can summarize our observation here: